Degree Requirements for the Museum Studies Minor

-Completing the minor in museum studies also requires students to complete an four-credit internship.
-Upon consultation with the coordinator, a combination of two-, four-, or six-credit experiences may be used.
+Completing the minor in museum studies also requires students to complete a four-credit internship.
+Upon consultation with the coordinator, a combination of two-credit experiences may be used.
 Students often complete their internships at places like the College’s Boyden Gallery, Historic St. Mary’s City, Jefferson Patterson Park and Museum, Sotterley Plantation, Calvert Marine Museum, and other institutions across the region, the nation, and the world.
 Students are advised to initiate contact with institutions where they would like to intern, though all for-credit internships must have a faculty supervisor and be approved by the Program Coordinator.

 The Martin E. Sullivan Museum Scholars Program